Best Medical Alert Systems for Seniors With Dementia

 LifeFoneOverview:Overview

 LifeFone offers six different medical alert systems designed to meet seniors’ needs, whether they are homebodies or spend time out and about.
-You can add fall detection to any in-home system for just $5 per month — half of what this feature costs with Medical Guardian or Bay Alarm Medical.
-As previously mentioned, I consider that a must-have feature for those with dementia, considering they face a higher risk of falling than older adults without dementia.
+You can add fall detection to any in-home system for just $5 per month — half of what the feature costs with Medical Guardian or Bay Alarm Medical.
+I consider it a must-have feature for those with dementia, considering they face a higher risk of falling than older adults without dementia.

-While the company offers a variety of systems, the company’s at-home options are some of my top picks for homebodies.
+The company offers a variety of systems, but its at-home options are some of my top picks for homebodies.
 They’re simple, easy to use, and even feature temperature monitoring to protect you from emergencies other than falls.

-I love that this company cares about family, too.
-In fact, spouses can receive a pendant and monitoring for free with basic service.
-That means you can get two monitoring services for the price of one.
+I love that LifeFone cares about family too.
+Spouses can receive a pendant and monitoring for free with basic service, which means you can get two monitoring services for the price of one.
 My experience with customer service was always positive, further demonstrating LifeFone’s commitment to its customers.

 Pros & Cons:Pros About LifeFone